sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting.md

 Once the prerequisites have been met, we can move on to troubleshooting.

-#### Troubleshooting steps
+### Troubleshooting steps

 Consider the following scenario: Sensu has been installed, has been verified to be working correctly (alerts are seen in the dashboard), and is configured to send alerts via the [mailer handler][14].
 However, mail doesn't appear to be coming through.

-We'll start by crafting a test command to send to the local socket.
-Why?
-There are several reasons for using the client socket to troubleshoot:
+We'll start by crafting a test command to send to the local socket:

-1. Less configuration overhead.
-I.e., you don't have to push a check via configuration management.
-2. The ability to issue a check and subsequently resolve it is instantaneous.
-There is no waiting on a check interval to elapse before the result is published.
-3. The ability to customize what sort

 echo ‘{“name”: “testing”, “output”: “THIS IS AN ERROR”, “status”: 2, “refresh”: 10, “handlers”: [“mailer”]}’ | nc localhost 3030